-- Gas recoverability by Depth Zone: from 5 distinct zones, 2 have recoverable gas, one has future potential.
-Most developers plan to use one, or just half a zone.
+- Gas recoverability by Depth Zone: Of 5 zones, 2 have recoverable gas, one has future potential.
+Most developers use one, or just half a zone.
 Hydragas can develop 2, potentially a 3rd.
-CH4 capture ranges from 46% to 100% of total harvestable potential.
+CH4 capture ranges from 46% to 100%.

-- Gas Plant Recoverability: The diagram shows how CH4 extracted splits up into six different destinations.
-Only one of them is useful energy.
-Hydragas’ multi-stage process gets 89% out as useful energy.
+- Gas Plant Recoverability: The diagram shows how CH4 splits up into six destinations.
+Only one is useful energy.
+Hydragas’ multi-stage process gets 89% useful energy.

-- Parasitic Power Losses: Legacy extraction processes use much of their gas output to generate on-board power.
-This powers pumps and compressors, requiring 25-50% parasitic gas.
-In contrast, Hydragas’ submerged extraction process uses just 2-6% parasitic power.
+- Parasitic Power Losses: Legacy extraction uses too much gas output to generate on-board power.
+This powers pumps and compressors, requiring 25-50%.
+Hydragas’ extraction process uses just 2-6% parasitic power.

-- Generation Losses: Gas quality and pressure dictate which type of generation equipment to deploy.
-Quality also determines efficiency.
-Legacy plants produce low quality gas, requiring engines that can only operate at 33-41% efficiency.
-But our high quality, 100 methane-number gas allows engines and turbines to achieve 45-61% power efficiency.
+- Generation Losses: Gas quality and pressure dictate which generation equipment to use.
+Quality determines efficiency.
+Legacy plants produce low quality gas so engines operate at 33-41% efficiency.
+High quality gas achieves 45-61% power efficiency.

-- Resource Degradation: A time-dependent impact comes from break-down of the lake density structure.
-This breakdown cuts the harvest period from 50 years, by up to 50%.
-The lake’s ability to trap gas drops over time.
-A weaker trap allows the gas resource to escape into shallow strata.
-Gas in shallow strata is unrecoverable.
+- Resource Degradation: The lake density structure breaks down with bad practice, cutting the harvest from 50 years, by up to 50%.
+Its ability to trap gas drops over time.
+A weak trap allows gas to escape into shallow strata, where it is unrecoverable.

-- Total Losses Impact: Each calculated outcome in this series of five steps seems modestly impactful.
-But multiplying them out shows our best competitor can only deliver 10% of in-situ energy as power.
-Hydragas can deliver either 35% (gas engines) or 51% (combined-cycle gas turbines) if selected as power units.
+- Total Losses Impact: Each outcome of the five steps seems modest.
+But multiplying them out shows our best competitor only delivers 10% of in-situ energy as power.
+Hydragas deliver either 35% (gas engines) or 51% (combined-cycle gas turbines).

 Positive impacts: will they make the list of who qualifies for this Label?

-Our view is that real positive impacts can decide who qualifies for this label.
-We list 11 impacts on Lake Kivu:
+Our view is that positive impacts decide who qualifies for this label.
+Here are our impacts:

-- Extracting this much methane reduces the lake’s risk of a major limnic eruption by 99% within 20 years, and by >99.9% over 50 years;
+- We reduce the lake’s risk of a major limnic eruption by 99% within 20 years;

-- De-risking the current worst-case eruption scenario, which would release of 2 Gt of Carbon(eq) to atmosphere in one day if triggered;
+- De-risk the worst-case eruption scenario of releasing of 2 Gt of Carbon(eq) in one day;

-- Higher (90%) methane removal cuts risk now but, after 50 years of gas harvesting, it also delays future gas build-up and eruption by centuries;
+- Higher methane removal delays future gas build-up and eruption by centuries;

-- Methane removal increases the carbon capture and storage (CCS) capacity of the lake.
-CO2’s safe storage capacity increases by 4 – 5 x;
+- Methane removal increases the carbon capture and storage (CCS) capacity of the lake by 4 – 5 x;

-- Our gas extraction is 100% MPs compliant (the rules for safe gas recovery).
-In fact competitors have many dangerous non-compliances;
+- Our gas extraction is 100% MPs compliant (the rules for safe gas recovery);

-- Reduces cost of power 50% to grid, compared to displaced diesel power.
-This makes it a low-cost, base-load option for grid power;
+- Reduces cost of power 50% to grid, compared to displaced diesel power;

-- The region’s total fossil fuel imports can be cut by about 50%.
-This cut is by eliminating diesel and HFO imports for power supply;
+- The region’s total fossil fuel imports can be cut by about 50%;

-- The value of energy produced from Lake Kivu increases by 400%, to $50 B over 50 years, comparing alternatives;
+- The value of energy produced from Lake Kivu increases by 400%, to $50 B over 50 years;

 - Per capita GDP impact, for 20 M people regionally, may improve 10-20%.